-EducationUSA Chile promotes higher education in the
+EducationUSA Chile promotes higher education in the United States to chilean students and professionals:

 Let's work together to enhance the reach and impact of your recruitment initiatives

-EducationUSA offices are located within partner institutions such as binational centers and local universities.
+EducationUSA offices are located within partner institutions

 These centers have a common goal: to help students and professionals access higher education opportunities in the United States.